Sanctions during the Venezuelan crisis: 2017

 Tareck El Aissami, Vice President of Economy and Minister for National Industry and Production, and his frontman Samark Jose Lopez Bello were named in February as significant international narcotics traffickers.
 Five U.S. companies in Florida and an airplane registered in the U.S. were also blocked.

-The U.S. Treasury Department sanctioned Maikel Moreno and seven members of the Venezuelan Supreme Justice Tribunal (TSJ) in May for usurping the functions of the Venezuelan National Assembly and permitting Maduro to govern by decree.
+Maikel Moreno and seven members of the Venezuelan Supreme Justice Tribunal (TSJ) were sanctioned in May for usurping the functions of the Venezuelan National Assembly and permitting Maduro to govern by decree.

 In July, thirteen senior officials of the Venezuelan government associated with the 2017 Venezuelan Constituent Assembly elections were sanctioned for what the U.S. labeled as their role in undermining democracy and human rights.
 Those sanctioned included Tibisay Lucena, President of the Maduro-controlled National Electoral Council (CNE); Néstor Reverol, Minister of Interior and former Commander General of Venezuelan National Guard (GNB); and Tarek William Saab, Ombudsman and President of Moral Council.
 The U.S. State Department condemned that election and refused to recognize it.
 The day after the election, the U.S. sanctioned Maduro.

 The U.S. Treasury Department sanctioned eight officials associated with the 2017 Constituent National Assembly (ANC) in August, including Adán Chávez, the brother of Hugo Chávez.

 In November, ten more government officials were added to OFAC's list of Venezuelans sanctioned after the regional elections.